1

 Grading

-(With an overall score of up to 75%, an additional oral performance review MAY (!) also be required if the positive performance record is not clear.
+(With an overall result of up to 79%, an additional oral performance review MAY (!) also be prescribed if the positive performance record is not clear.
 In this case, you will be informed as soon as the grades are released.
-If you have already received a grade via MU online, you will not be invited to another oral performance review.)
+If you have already received a grade via MU online, you will not be invited to another oral examination).

 Prerequisites